shreyash-chonkie/mastra/packages/core/src/workflows/vNext/docs.md

 ## Agent Integration

-vNext workflows can use Mastra agents directly as steps:
+vNext workflows can use Mastra agents directly as steps using `createStep(agent)`:

 ```typescript
 // Agent defined elsewhere